PFython/cleverdict/README.md

     >>> CleverDict.save = your_save_function

 Similarly the `CleverDict.delete` method is called automatically when an attribute or value is *deleted*.
-Like `.save`, it does nothing by default, but you can overwrite it with your own function e.g. for popping up a confirmation request or notification, creating a backup, or deleting a record from your database, config file, cloud storage etc.
+Like `.save`, it does nothing by default, but you can overwrite it with your own function e.g. for popping up a confirmation request or notification, creating a backup before deleting a record from your database, config file, cloud storage etc.

     >>> CleverDict.delete = your_delete_function

-Following the "batteries included" philosophy, we've included a powerful implementation of this feature for the oh-so-common scenario of wanting to dynamically Create, Remove, Update or Delete a JSON configuration file, dynamically as the values in your `CleverDict` change:
+Following the "*batteries included*" philosophy, we've included a powerful implementation of this feature for the oh-so-common scenario of wanting to dynamically Create, Remove, Update or Delete a JSON format file, and synchronise everything dynamically as the values in your `CleverDict` change:

     >>> x = CleverDict({"Patient Name": "Wobbly Joe", "Test Result": "Positive"})

     >>> x.autosave("json")

-    Created a new config file:     C:\Users\Peter\AppData\Roaming\CleverDict\2020-12-06-04-35-58-36[x].json
+    ⚠ Autosaving to:
+    C:\Users\Peter\AppData\Roaming\CleverDict\2021-01-20-15-03-54-30.json

     >>> x.Prognosis = "Not good"

-    .Prognosis updated in C:\Users\Peter\AppData\Roaming\CleverDict\2020-12-06-04-35-58-36[x].json
+    ✓ .Prognosis updated in:
+      C:\Users\Peter\AppData\Roaming\CleverDict\2021-01-20-15-03-54-30.json

-    >>> x.to_json()
+    >>> x.autosave("off")

-    '{"Patient Name": "Wobbly Joe",
-      "Test Result": "Positive",
-      "Prognosis": "Not good"}'
+    ⚠ Autosave disabled.

+    ⓘ Previous updates saved to:
+       C:\Users\Peter\AppData\Roaming\CleverDict\2021-01-20-15-03-54-30.json

 You'll notice `CleverDict` helpfully created a JSON file that by default:

-- Includes a timestamp, hopefully making it unique (enough) for the majority of uses
+- Included a timestamp, hopefully making it unique (enough) for the majority of uses
-- Includes one of the aliases given to your `CleverDict` object, to help you remember what's inside when you're browsing
-- Is saved to the recommended Settings folder of your particular Operating System (thanks to the `click` package which is a dependency)
+- Was saved to the recommended Settings folder of your particular Operating System (thanks to the `click` package which is imported as a dependency)

+The path to your JSON save file is cunningly stored using `.setattr_direct` (see above) as `.json_path`:

+    >>> x.json_path
+    WindowsPath('C:/Users/Peter/AppData/Roaming/CleverDict/2021-01-20-15-03-54-30.json')

-The JSON file path is cunningly stored using `.setattr_direct` (see above) as `.json_path` and if you want to customise things further, you also have direct access to the following methods which use `.json_path` as a default location:
+If you want to customise things further, you also have direct access to the following convenience methods which use `.json_path`:

     >>> x.get_default_settings_path()
-    >>> x.create_json_file()
-    >>> x.load_from_json_file(path = None)
-    >>> x.save_value_to_json_file(key = None, value = None)
-    >>> x.delete_value_from_json_file(key)
     >>> x.delete_json()

 If you ever need to restore the default "no action" behaviour of `.save` or `.delete` you can do so as follows: